thedatadev/language-study-aid/README.md

-# Language Study Aid (tentative name)
+# Language Study Aid / Language Learning Recommender

-## NOTE: Currently the project is focused on Japanese language learners.
+### NOTE: Currently the project is focused on Japanese language learners.
 Support for other languages to be added at a later date

-## Description (of MVP)
+## Description
 An application to make developing proficient reading and listening skills in foreign languages easy for language learners.
 The application serves as a recommender engine for online text articles as well as videos that suit a learner's proficiency level.

 ## Motivation